Galal El-Behairy: Imprisonment

-On February 26, 2018, Ramy Essam released the song “Balaha”, which contains lyrics written by Galal El-Behairy.
+On 26 February 2018, Ramy Essam released the song "Balaha", which contains lyrics written by Galal El-Behairy.
 The title is a derogatory term, literally translated as "date", which is used for Egyptian President Abdel Fattah el-Sisi.
 The song satirizes Egypt's military rulers for political corruption and the state of Egypt's economy.
-As of October 18, 2023, the song's YouTube video had received over 7 million views.
+As of 18 October 2023, the song's YouTube video had received more than 7 million views.

-At least seven people were subsequently arrested due to supposed connections to Essam and the song “Balaha.”
+At least seven people were subsequently arrested due to supposed connections to Essam and the song "Balaha".
 Most were later released.
-The video's director, Shady Habash, died on May 1, 2020 after being held for two years in pretrial detention in Tora prison in Cairo.
+The video's director, Shady Habash, died on 1 May 2020 after being held for two years in pretrial detention in Tora prison in Cairo.
 Habash's death was reportedly due to alcohol poisoning from drinking hand sanitizer.

-On February 28, 2018, two days after the release of “Balaha”, Egyptian Minister of Culture Enas Abdel Dayem publicly denounced Galal El-Behairy on live television, referencing his poetry collection The Finest Women on Earth.
-Despite having already printed the first edition, the book’s publisher, Dar Da’ad Publishing and Distribution, terminated their contract with El-Behairy and the copies of the book were not released.
+On 28 February 2018, two days after the release of "Balaha", Egyptian Minister of Culture Enas Abdel Dayem publicly denounced Galal El-Behairy on live television, referencing his poetry collection The Finest Women on Earth.
+Despite having already printed the first edition, the book's publisher, Dar Da'ad Publishing and Distribution, terminated their contract with El-Behairy and the copies of the book were not released.

-El-Behairy was arrested at Cairo International Airport on either March 3, 2018 or March 5, 2018.
-His whereabouts were unknown until March 10, 2018 when he appeared before the High State Security Prosecution.
+El-Behairy was arrested at Cairo International Airport on either 3 March 2018, or 5 March 2018.
+His whereabouts were unknown until 10 March 2018, when he appeared before the High State Security Prosecution.
 It appeared that he had been tortured during his enforced disappearance.
-Initial charges in Civilian Court were related to the song “Balaha”, but this prosecution was later dropped.
+Initial charges in Civilian Court were related to the song "Balaha", but this prosecution was later dropped.